New Homes in Weymouth

 Quarter Jack Park

 Dreaming of a life filled with coastal charm, sparkling views and fresh sea air?
-Buying a new home in Weymouth could prove inspirational, and you could use the Help to Buy South West scheme to turn your dreams into reality.
-This government-backed incentive is available on houses in the area valued up to £349,000, and is one of a number of money-saving offers designed to help you with your purchase.
+Buying a new home in Weymouth could prove inspirational, and you could use one of our schemes to turn your dreams into reality.

 It should come as no surprise that the pull of the seaside takes top billing in Weymouth.
 The local bay is sheltered by the Isle of Portland, with the town’s beach perfect for lazy days in the sunshine.
 There are plenty of waterfront attractions to enjoy, while a stroll along the coast will take you to Weymouth Harbour, Nothe Fort and Sandsfoot Castle one way, and Bowleaze Cove the other.